spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/build-artifacts.md

     └─────────────────────────────────┘
     ```

-5. Set the Spectro Cloud API key as an environment variable by issuing the following command.
+5. Set the Palette API key as an environment variable by issuing the following command.
 Replace the
     `[USE-YOUR-API-KEY_HERE]` placeholder with your API key.
 The Palette Edge CLI will use this API key to authenticate
     with Palette.
 Once authenticated, the Palette Edge CLI can interact with your Palette account.